nilsmehlhorn/blog/posts/angular-upload-progress/index.md

 Since my article on [downloading files with Angular](https://nils-mehlhorn.de/posts/angular-file-download-progress) was well received, I've decided to also show how to apply the same pattern for uploads.

 Uploading files is again a common interaction with web apps.
-Whether you want your user to upload documents in the PDF format, some archives as ZIP or just a profile image in form of PNG or JPG - you'll need to implement a file upload and chances are that you also want to display some kind of progress indication.
+Whether you want your user to upload documents in the PDF format, some archives as ZIP as well as a profile image or some kind of avatar in form of PNG or JPG - you'll need to implement a file upload and chances are that you also want to display some kind of progress indication.

-If you're just here for the plain upload and would rather have a simple on/off loading indication, take a look at my post on [implementing this with Angular and RxJS](https://nils-mehlhorn.de/posts/indicating-loading-the-right-way-in-angular) after the first section.
+If you're just here for the plain upload and would rather have a simple on/off loading indication, take a look at my post on [implementing this with Angular and RxJS](https://nils-mehlhorn.de/posts/indicating-loading-the-right-way-in-angular) after the first two sections.

 Here's a live example of the file upload dialog and progress bar which we're going to build.
 You can also find the code on [GitHub](https://github.com/nilsmehlhorn/ng-upload).